 Now, how is it that China is making money?

-It was also a greenhouse gas if it escaped, you know, it destroyed the ozone.
+If it escaped, it destroyed the ozone.

-Okay, so HFC twenty-three.
+Okay, so HFC 23.

-HFC twenty three is being made in China.
+HFC 23 is being made in China.

-There are these refrigerant uh making plants.
+There are these refrigerant-making plants.

-Uh they have not changed over because they're being bought.
+HFC 23, they have not changed over because they're being bought.

-Every time they build a new HF 23 producing plant in China, some European country comes in and pays them more than they paid to build the plant to take it down again.
+Every time they build a new HF23-producing plant in China, some European country comes in and pays them more than they paid to build the plant to take it down again.

-So they sell it to them and they take it down, then they move 150 yards over and they build a plant again and they sell it again.
+Then they move 150 yards over and they build a plant again and they sell it again.

-They're so taking advantage of it.
+They're so taking advantage of it because they're smart.

-They've they've had a 4,000-year-old uh civilization.
+They've had a 4,000-year-old civilization.

-If you want to be foolish enough to believe that you could help the planet by reducing your standard of living, that you can make less pollution, I mean, go to some of these places that have $500 a year per capita income and tell me there isn't more pollution than there is here.
+If you want to be foolish enough to believe that you could help the planet by reducing your standard of living, that you could make less pollution, I mean, go to some of these places that have $500 a year per capita income and tell me there isn't more pollution than there is here.

 Have you been to some of the African countries where the sewer runs down the middle of the street?